Yoga for Menopause Symptoms

 It means supporting your body and mind together.
 Use Ayurveda to spot imbalances, then pair yoga, dosha-specific food, and daily routines to ease symptoms—alongside any care your doctor recommends.

-What foods are good for menopause Ayurveda?
+What foods are good for menopause in Ayurveda?

 Pick foods for your dosha: warm soups and ghee for Vata, cooling cucumber and coconut for Pitta, or light veggies and ginger for Kapha.
-These help with hot flashes and low energy.
+These may help with hot flashes and low energy.

 How to manage menopause without HRT?

-Can menopause be treated naturally?
+Can menopause symptoms be managed naturally?

 Which yoga poses help with hot flashes?